hayone1/microcloud-automated/README.md

     # custom, nano, micro, small, medium, large, xlarge, 2xlarge
     size: custom
     # valid only if size is set to custom
-    custom_size: ["t2.micro"]
+    custom_sizes: ["t2.micro"]
     # number of servers to be provisioned
     quantity: 3
     # see valid regions here https://slugs.do-api.dev/
     region: "nyc3"
 ```
-- If you specify `size: custom` in a provider, you must declear the  `custom_size:` list.
+- If you specify `size: custom` in a provider, you must declear the  `custom_sizes:` list.
-It's best to either make the `custom_size:` list have only one entry or entries equal to
+It's best to either make the `custom_sizes:` list have only one entry or entries equal to
 `quantity:`.
-> If your `custom_size:` list length is less than the `quantity:` value, then the remaining
+> If your `custom_sizes:` list length is less than the `quantity:` value, then the remaining
-servers will be assigned the size of the last entry in your `custom_size:` list.
+servers will be assigned the size of the last entry in your `custom_sizes:` list.
 This gives room for some interesting customizations on the size options you may want to configure.

 - If you have already setup your compute by yourself or used a provivder